markup-theme/markup-theme/docs/rst/_sources/rst.rst.txt

 For code samples (Python, YAML, JSON, Jinja, config files, and so on) and for commands run via the command line that appear in the documentation we want to set them in code blocks using variations of the ``.. code-block::`` directive.

+.. note:: Code block types in the |theme| are generalized.
+For example: the ``text`` type is used for general text files **including** configuration files and the ``sql`` type is used for general data tables.
+You may customize this to make them more specific and/or add more types to the code block styling options.

 Code blocks are parsed using a tool called Pygments that checks the syntax in the named code block against the lexer in Pygments to help ensure that the structure of the code in the code block, even if it's pseudocode, is formatted correctly.

 .. format-content-code-blocks-end

 .. format-content-code-blocks-warning-start

 .. warning:: Pygments lexers check the code in a code block against a lexer.
 A lexer checks the structure and syntax of the code in the code block.
-If this check doesn't pass, the build will fail.
-For example, if code that contains YAML and Jinja templating is added to a ``.. code-block:: yaml`` code block, the build will fail because Jinja templating is not YAML.
-The same will happen if Ruby code is put in a Python code block.
-And so on.
-If we need to add a new code block for a particular language, talk to the docs team.
-In some rare cases, use the ``none`` code block to work around the problem, as it is much more forgiving.
+If this check doesn't pass, a Sphinx build may fail.
+For example, if a code block contains YAML and Jinja and is defined by a ``.. code-block:: yaml`` code block, the build will fail because Jinja templating is not YAML.
+Use a ``none`` code block to (temporarily or permanently) work around any problems you may have with rendering code blocks, as a none block is more forgiving.

 .. format-content-code-blocks-warning-end